jinyoung-lim/ar_capstone/README.md

 # Where Is My Doggo

 This is an iOS app that two players to play hide and seek with an AR dog interactively.
 It is a final project for COMP465: Interactive Computer Graphics at Macalester College.
+Please direct (Jinyoung) JJ Lim (jj.lim418@gmail.com) for any questions.

+## Built With
+* ARKit: Apple's framework for augmented reality apps and games
+* SceneKit: Apple's interface for 3D graphics application programming
+* Swift: Apple's programming language

 ## Instllation
 Please fork this repository and use XCode to build.
 The app requires iOS 11.4 or later and uses ARKit, SceneKit, and Swift.
 Swift version is unspecified but you might need XCode 10.1 or later.

 Doggo ate all the treats that your friend hid in the cabinet!
 Your friend is coming back soon.
 You do not want Doggo to get yelled at because you LOVE Doggo!
 You have no choice but to hide Doggo before your friend comes back!

 ## Premise & How to Play
 Doggo ate all the treats that your friend hid in the cabinet!